furkandemircode/CarRentalProject/README.md

 **Additional Information:**

 This project was developed as part of the training process provided by [Kodlama.io](https://www.kodlama.io/courses/enrolled/1235979).
 It is one of the projects created during the training camp.
-For more information, you can take a look.